CruGlobal/propensities-recommendations-challenge/readme.md

 <a name="goals" />

 ### Primary Goals:
- * Build a propensity model for content engagement on Cru.org
+ * Build a propensity model for content engagement on Cru.org.
- * Build a text classifier to label the content viewed on Cru.org based on topics
+ * Build a text classifier to label the content viewed on Cru.org based on topics.
- * Build a recommender model based on the propensity model, text classifier, and given content attributes
+ * Build a recommender model based on the propensity model, text classifier, and given content attributes.
+ * Build a content strategy for what to offer people as their next best step on their spiritual growth journeys.
+ * Build a theological/ethical framework or positioning document to describe what a person’s “best next step” on their spiritual journey could/should be.

 ### Aspirational / Stretch Goals:
  * Predict the pathways that have the highest likelihood for someone to accept Christ
- * Build a proposed content strategy for user journeys through the content to enhance the existing content and recommend future content
+ * Build a content strategy and schedule to enhance the existing content and recommend future content to give users full journeys from unbelief to belief to multiplying their faith.
  * Build a theological / ethical positioning document describing the possibilities and challenges of using big data, predictive modeling, and personalization to do evangelism and discipleship online.

  <a name="background" />